-An access track will be required to allow access for all drilling equipment and personnel to each of the two initial proposed drilling sites.
+An access track will be required to allow access for all drilling equipment and personnel to the initial proposed drilling site.
 The proposed access track will begin off the nearest practical existing access track to minimise the level of overall disturbance and disturbance to environmental attributes.
 The width of the proposed access tracks will be kept to a maximum of 3m wide to provide enough room for vehicular access.